sebastienwood/sebastienwood.github.io/_posts/2019-4-13-TricksCompendium.md

 ## Separable Convolutions
 (ops, efficiency)

-Simple and wide spread idea of using two 1d filters to represent one 2D filter.
-Eg. for a $3x3$ filter, you could use a $3x1$ filter followed by a $1x3$ filter to have the same result.
-Computerphile made a great video about this : https://www.youtube.com/watch?v=SiJpkucGa1o.
+Simple and wide spread idea of using two 1D filters to represent one 2D filter.
+Eg. for a $3\times 3$ filter, you could use a $3\times 1$ filter followed by a $1\times 3$ filter to have the same result.
+Computerphile made a great video about this : [Separable Filters and a Bauble](https://www.youtube.com/watch?v=SiJpkucGa1o).

-In the usual $3x3$ filter example, this leads to 6 multiplications per convolution op instead of 9.
+In the usual $3\times 3$ filter example, this leads to 6 multiplications per convolution op instead of 9.
 As the filter grows in size, it gets really interesting in terms of computational savings.
 If you're interested in reducing the nb of parameters, it also means you only have to store 6 weights instead of 9.

 Unfortunately, not all filters can be *separated*.
 The famous Sobel filter for edge detection is an example of a separable filter.